MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 To use Microsoft Sentinel, the first step is to create your Log Analytics workspaces.
 A single Log Analytics workspace might be sufficient for many environments, but many organizations create multiple workspaces to optimize costs and better meet different business requirements.

-It is a best practice to create separate workspaces for the operational and security data for data ownership and cost management for Microsoft Sentinel.
+It's a best practice to create separate workspaces for the operational and security data for data ownership and cost management for Microsoft Sentinel.
 For example, if there’s more than one person administering operational and security roles, your first decision for Zero Trust is whether to create separate workspaces for those roles.

 For more information, see [Design criteria for Log Analytics workspaces](/azure/azure-monitor/logs/workspace-design#design-criteria).